Indian Rummy Rules

 A typical 13-Card Rummy game on JungleeRummy.com can be played by a minimum of 2 players and a maximum of 6 players.
 If there are more than 2 players in a game, 2 decks of cards are used.

-The Toss card will determine which player will play first.
-Each player at the start of the game will be given a card.
-The player with the highest hand card is the winner and he gets to start the game.
-The ranking of suits is as follows:
+The Toss will determine which player will play first.
+Each player at the start of the game will be dealt a card.
+The player with the highest card is the winner and gets to start the game.
+The 4 suits are as follows:

 Dealing of Cards in Indian Rummy

-A toss is made at the beginning of each game to decide which player will deal cards.
+A toss is made at the beginning of each game to decide which player will make the first move.
 Then a wild Joker is selected randomly from the closed deck and 13 cards are dealt to each player.
 The first card from the remaining cards is placed face up to form an open deck, while the remaining cards are placed face down to form a closed deck.

-Each player has to arrange all the 13 cards in his/her hand in proper sequences and/or sets.
-On his/her turn, each player has to pick a card from either the closed deck or the open deck and discard one of his cards to the open deck.
-The player who arranges all his/her cards in valid sequences and/or sets first wins the game.
+Each player has to arrange all the 13 cards in their hand in sequences, sequences and sets.
+On his/her turn, each player has to pick a card from either the closed deck or the open deck and discard one of his/her cards to the open deck.
+The player who arranges all his/her cards in valid sequences, or sequences and sets, first wins the game.

 What Are the Basic Concepts in Indian Rummy?

 There are two basic concepts in Indian Rummy: